LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

   - The core functionality is defined in the minimal [ZygoteRules.jl][ZygoteRules.jl] package.
   - The main functions it exposes are `gradient`, `withgradient` and `pullback`.
 The `pullback` function is a light wrapper around `_pullback` which does most of the heavy lifting.
   - The goal of `_pullback` is to dispatch a function, its arguments and its keyword arguments to a `ChainRule.rrule`.
 If it cannot, it will inspect the code, decompose it into smaller steps, and follow the rules of differentiation to dispatch  each of those to `_pullback` to recursively find an `rrule`.
 If this recursive process does not find a valid rule it will raise an error.
-  - It also exposes a function called `adjoint`, which calculates the adjoint of the Jacobian.
-(It is not related to the built-in `adjoint` function in Julia, which calculates the conjugate transpose.
-But there is some type piracy!)
-The `adjoint` function is the same as ChainRules.jl's `rrule` function except it takes higher precedence in Zygote.jl.
-If a new differentiation rule needs to be added, the recommendation is to extend `rrule` and not `adjoint`.
 - [ChainRules.jl][ChainRules.jl] defines forward rules and reverse rules.
   - The core functionality is defined in the minimal [ChainRulesCore.jl][ChainRulesCore.jl] package.
   - The main functions it exposes are `frule` and `rrule`.
 This series deals only with backpropagation, so it will only concentrate on `rrule`.